Campaign

 Ghostly Undead

 The ghostly undead are a genus of undead that are semi-material, so only magic and magic weapons (at half-damage) can harm them.
 Their touch does a drain life of varying degrees, counting as fatigue against the victim, but healing damage to themselves.
 Except for Shadow Spawn, they are full souls, but could be Willing or Unwilling.
 The Ghostly Undead include, in ascending order of might (for a generic encounter): Shadow Spawn, Shadow Wights, Banshees, Spectres, and Revenants.
+Interestingly they can also be categorized by their driving emotion before death: lethargy gets you a shadow wight, grief gets you a Banshee, fear gets you a Spectre, and anger gets you a Revenant.
+That driving emotion structures their bodiless un-life.

 Shadow Wights